k1dd00/fatcrawler/README.md

 ## Arguments

 ```
 -d --dir        The start directory path (required)
 -t --file-type  The file type to lookup (required)
--c --chunck    The chunck size to report to the server
+-c --chunk-size The chunk size to report to the server
 -e --endpoint   The endpoint to report the enumerated files (required)
 -f --force-uac  Forces an UAC bypass
 -v --verbose    Enables the verbose mode
 ```

 ## Running the Crawler